Alba3k/quant-strategies/README.md

 # :bank: Quant Strategies

-📈 A modular collection of algorithmic trading strategies built in Python.
-Designed for crypto markets and adaptable to other asset classes, this repository provides clean, testable implementations of technical strategies using `pandas`, `NumPy`, and `pandas-ta`.
+📈 A modular collection of algorithmic trading strategies built in Python.<br> Designed for crypto markets and adaptable to other asset classes, this repository provides clean, testable implementations of technical strategies using `pandas`, `NumPy`, and `pandas-ta`.

 ---